Robust U.S. jobs data lifts global shares, dollar

 | NEW YORK

-NEW YORK Global stocks rose and the dollar rallied broadly on Friday after a robust U.S. labor market report beat expectations and provided another sign the world's biggest economy is recovering.
+NEW YORK Global stocks rose and the dollar rallied broadly on Friday after strong U.S. jobs data beat expectations, providing another sign the world's biggest economy is recovering.

-Strong acceptance from private creditors for a Greek bond swap averted a messy default and added to a slightly bullish mood, but the losses forced on the debt holders also triggered the payment of insurance contracts.
+Adding to the slightly bullish mood was strong acceptance from Greece's private creditors for a bond swap to avoid a messy default, an issue that has kept investors skittish.

-A ruling by the International Swaps and Derivatives Association that a credit event had occurred cut into gains on Wall Street and pared losses in the bond market.
-The euro fell further, but the announcement was widely expected and the single currency snapped back to recoup rebounded a tad.

 U.S. employment grew solidly for a third straight month in February as employers added 227,000 jobs to their payrolls, the Labor Department, even though the unemployment rate held at a three-year low of 8.3 percent.